aarnphm/tinymorph/docs/content/VnVPlan/VnVPlan.md

 - **Type**: Functional, Static, Automatic
 - **Initial State**: The application build is configured for different operating systems.
 - **Input/Condition**: Build and run the application on Windows, macOS, and Linux environments.
-- **Output/Result**: The application installs and runs successfully on all supported platforms.
+- **Output/Result**: The application installs and runs successfully without error on all supported platforms.
 - **How test will be performed**: The unit test will automate the build process for the application on different operating systems using cross-platform build tools.
 It will then execute automated tests to ensure that the application functions correctly on each platform, ensuring adaptability and support for different distribution platforms.

 #### 5.3.8 Security Components